Glitch3dPenguin/Transmission-KillSwitch/README.md

 ## How To Use

 1) Make sure that you have OpenVPN & Transmission-daemon installed and running.
 2) Make sure that OpenVPN is configured to not switch IP addresses.
 Any time it changes, you will need to make sure that kill-switch.sh is configured properly.
+3) Once all the requirements are in place run the simple one-liner

+`wget https://raw.githubusercontent.com/Glitch3dPenguin/Transmission-KillSwitch/main/installer.sh && chmod +x installer.sh && sudo ./installer.sh`